drezr/apex-next/README.md

 ## Migrations

-Use these commands on schema changes
+Use these commands to setup the database and on every schema changes

 ```bash
 mkdir -p prisma/migrations/VERSIONNUMBER